julianpeeters/artisanal-pickle-maker/README.md

   _Classes_ - The generation of Scala sigs for regular and case classes *that have value members only* (signatures will not reflect user-defined defs, i.e., this doesn't yet support classes with defs!).

-  _Datatypes_ - All basic Scala datatypes (but see the note below on pickling)
+  _Datatypes_ - All basic Scala datatypes

   _Scala Version_ - Reproduces a Scala 2.10.2 and 2.10.3 signature byte-for-byte.